 The Institute shall be a body corporate with perpetual succession and a common seal and shall operate in every strata of the Party from the Local Government to the States, the National and International level.

-The Learning Center of the Global Headquarters shall be known as ADC Global Campus; the Zonal Institutes shall be known as ADC Zonal Academy, the State and Local Government campuses shall be known as ADC State and Local Government Campus while the Ward Learning Centre shall operate in all the Wards of the Federation.
+The Learning Center of the Global Headquarters shall be known as ADC Global Campus; the Zonal Institutes shall be known as ADC Zonal Academy; the State and Local Government campuses shall be known as ADC State and Local Government Campus while the Ward Learning Centre shall operate in all the Wards of the Federation.

 Functions of the Institutes